aleshaleksey/fansys23/skills.md

   - **Alter effect**: Alter the effect.
 NB: Threshold is [creator's [Sup] roll + 10].
 - **Imbue**: This is covered in the "crafting" section, and basically uses pathfinder rules.
 - **Disimbue**: Disimbue an enchantment, dissipating the energy.
-  - **Special**: If you succeed by 5 or less the energy is released in a catastrophic cascade dealing [threshold] x d6 "entropic"[Sup] damage to everything within [threshold] x 5ft of the source.
+  - **Special**: If you fail this roll by less than 5 but roll snake eyes, the energy is released in a catastrophic cascade dealing [threshold] x d6 "light"[Sup] damage to everything within [threshold] x 5ft of the source.
 - **Absorb**: Disimbue an enchantment and absorb the energy as MP dice.
   - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process.
 On success the enchantment is disimbued and you replenish a number of MP dice equal to the number used to create the effect.
 Excess dice are added as temporary dice.
 If the resulting total dice is more than 3/2 times your maximum, two things happen:
     1. All your [MP] and [SP] dice are expended, your [HP] drops to zero.
 You are considered dying.